ControlledChaos/controlled-chaos-plugin/README.md

 * Put WordPress into debug mode without FTP access (experimental).
 * Database reset tool (experimental).
+* Customizer reset tool.
-* Live theme testing for theme development on a live site
+* Live theme testing for theme development on a live site.
 * Right to left switcher for testing layouts with RTL languages.
 * ACF tool to import the settings fields registered by this plugin so that they can be further developed.